bgallan/schema-sanitizer/README.md

 1. `source_file`
 1. `ingestion_timestamp`

-`schema_registry` contains the updated canonical registry as JSON and `schema_drifts` contains this run's drift events as JSON.
-They are populated on the first output row and null on later rows. `source_file` and `ingestion_timestamp` are populated on every row.
-One UTC ingestion timestamp is captured before the operation schedules source, transform, or sink work and is reused for every emitted batch, so its value cannot depend on worker completion order. `ingestion_timestamp` uses Arrow/Parquet `TIMESTAMP_MICROS`.
+- `schema_registry` contains the updated registry as JSON.
+- `schema_drifts` contains drift events from the current run.
+- Registry and drift values appear on the first row and are null afterwards.
+- `source_file` and `ingestion_timestamp` appear on every row.
+- One UTC microsecond timestamp is captured before work starts and reused for every batch.

 Source fields that use one of these reserved root names are rejected rather than allowed to replace the generated fields.
 See